franceswalker@thefoodinto

 Amines in Foods

-People who are amine sensitive may have more sensitivity to some amines found in foods that other ones.
+People who are amine sensitive may have more sensitivity to some types of amines than other ones.

-There have been used by many amine sufferers for decades (in fact were originally set up in the 1970's due to amine issues causing urticaria/hives) so have had a lot of credibility due to the volume of people it has helped in this area
+1. There have been used by many amine sufferers for decades (in fact were originally set up in the 1970's due to amine issues causing urticaria/hives) so have had a lot of credibility over a long period of time with helping poele with amine/histamine

 Now you know all there is to know about histamine vs amines